Blackpig/claude-setup/existing.md

 - "Following our project conventions..."
 - "Based on our stack configuration..."
 - "Using the patterns documented in .claude/..."

+## Verifying Token Savings

+After setup, you can verify the .cliignore is working:
+1. Run a simple command like "List all Filament resources"
+2. Check the token count in the response
+3. Compare to your previous 6k token usage
+4. Should see significant reduction (typically 2-3k tokens for similar queries)

 ## Common MCP Workflows